DoctorKhan/The-Social-Game-Book/src/50_conclusion/00_the_unsolved_mystery.md

 #### The Journey Continues

-The journey continues in ***Manual Override: The Complete Guide to Consciousness and Community***, where you will learn the practical tools to reclaim conscious choice and achieve internal sovereignty.
+The journey continues in ***Manual Override: The Complete Guide to Consciousness and Community***, where you will receive the complete, systematic training to achieve full internal sovereignty.

 **The diagnosis is complete.
-The toolkit awaits.**
+You have foundational tools.
+The complete toolkit awaits.**